fengdai/AlertDialogPro/README.md

 1. Build an AlertDialogPro

+   Add **[alertdialogpro](https://github.com/fengdai/AlertDialogPro/tree/master/alertdialogpro)** to your project.
 AlertDialogPro's API is similar to native AlertDialog's.
-It also provides a **AlertDialogPro.Builder** for building dialog.
+It also provides a **AlertDialogPro.Builder** for building itself.
    ```java
    AlertDialogPro builder = new AlertDialogPro.Builder(getContext());
    builder.setTitle("Title").